orcmasterjones-netizen/LadystalkerTranslationTools/README.md

 ENG v1.0 machine-translation patch, pairs its English with the Japanese source, and can compile edited workspaces into a text-only overlay IPS.

 These tools should allow anybody to easily create a more human translation.
 It is not thoroughly tested though, so use with caution and carefully check the resulting rom.
+This was mostly an experiment to see how quickly it could be put together, so no guarantees.

 ## Results